Yusu-f/livegap-charts/docs/charts/graph-chart.md

-# Bar Chart
+# Graphs

-Bar charts are an effective tool for visually comparing different categories or values.
-They are instrumental when you want to:

-* **Show the distribution of data points**: How often a particular category or value occurs.
-* **Compare metric values across different groups**: Identify differences in performance, quantity, or frequency between various categories.
-* **Determine which groups are highest or most common**: Easily spot the largest or most frequent categories.
-* **Visualize how other groups compare against the others**: Understand the relative differences between categories.
+Graphs are line charts that can be used to understand and communicate information more effectively.
+They can help to identify trends, patterns, relationships, and comparisons between different data points.

+Graphs are best used to:

+* **Show trends over time**: Graphs are ideal for visualizing how data changes over a period.
+* **Compare multiple data sets**: You can plot multiple lines on the same chart to compare different variables or groups.
+* **Identify patterns and correlations**: Graphs can help you spot trends, seasonality, and relationships between different data points.
+* **Predict future values**: By analyzing historical trends, you can use Graphs to make predictions about future data points.

-Here's a detailed guide on creating a bar chart with LiveGap charts.
+Here's a detailed guide on how to create a Graph with LiveGap charts.

-## How to create and use a Bar Chart
+## How to create and use a Graph

-### Step 1: Create a Bar Chart
+### Step 1: Create a Graph

-To create a new bar Chart, click the `Make your Chart` button on the [LiveGap Charts Home screen](https://charts.livegap.com/) and select `Bar Chart` from the list of options.
+To create a new bar-line Chart, visit the [LiveGap charts web app](https://charts.livegap.com/v2/app.php) and click the `Chart` button in the sidebar to your right.

+In the dropdown that opens, click the `Chart Type` dropdown and select `Graph`.

-This will open the Chart editor with the default bar chart loaded.
+This will load the default Graph.

-You can load a different bar chart from the `Gallery` by clicking the `SELECT CHART` button under the `CHART` tab in the right sidebar.
+You can load a different Graph from the `Gallery` by clicking the `SELECT CHART` button under the `CHART` tab in the right sidebar.

 ### Step 2: Add data to your chart

-Add your data to your bar chart using the spreadsheet at the bottom of the screen.
+Add your data to your Graphs using the spreadsheet at the bottom of the screen.

 ![Customize Chart](../assets/images/add-data.png)

 <p align="center"><em>Customize chart in editor</em></p>

-You may also import data from an existing spreadsheet (`.csv` file) by clicking the `DATA` tab in the header and then click `Import`.
+You may also import data from an existing spreadsheet (`.csv` file) by clicking the `DATA` tab in the header and then clicking `Import`.

 ### Step 3: Customize your Chart

 Customize your chart using the various customization options in the right sidebar.

-This [table](#customization-options) describes what each option does.
+The [table](#customization-options) below describes what each option does.

 <!-- !!! tip
     Swipe left on a mobile device to open the right sidebar. -->